php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 Another pain point is when writing re-usable middleware or request handlers.
 In such cases, package authors may need to create and return a response.
 However, creating discrete instances then ties the package to a specific PSR-7 implementation.
-If these packages rely on a request factory interface instead, they can remain agnostic of the PSR-7 implementation.
+If these packages rely on the request factory interface instead, they can remain agnostic of the PSR-7 implementation.

 Creating a formal standard for factories will allow developers to avoid